 WX trends: Burnout – who’s impacted and what to do about it

-Our workplace experience (WX) trends series looks at recent news articles, videos, social media posts and thought leadership pieces on workplace experience.
+Our workplace experience (WX) trends series looks at recent news articles, videos, social media posts, and thought leadership pieces on workplace experience.
 You’ll also hear from our experts on what’s trending.

 This week in WX trends, we learn what burnout looks like on the job.
 Next, the impact burnout has on today’s workforce.
-Finally, 3 ways to reduce the risk of burnout.
+Finally, 3 ways to reduce the risk of workplace burnout.

-What you should know about worker burnout
+What you should know about workplace burnout

 The modern workplace is a hybrid space where boundaries are fuzzy and burnout is impacting many workers, according to an article in The Washington Post.